itsee-birmingham/standalone_collation_editor/README.md

 | documentIds | <code>array</code> | the list of ids for the documents required |
 | callback  | <code>function</code> | function to be called on the data |

 This function must find all of the JSON data for this context in each of the documents requested.
 The function should return a dictionary which in its minimal form needs to have a single key **results** which should contain an array of JSON objects.
 The JSON structure provided for each unit in each document should match the unit structure as described in the data structures section.
-The exception to this is lacunose readings that need special labels in the collation editor display.
-The should be handled in one of the following ways depending on the nature of the reading.
-Any documents that are lacunose for this unit and do not need a special label should be omitted from the data set entirely.
+Pay particular attention to the treatment of lacunose and omitted units which need to be handled in different ways depending on the result required in the collation editor.

+- Any documents that are lacunose for this unit and do not need a special label should be omitted from the data set entirely.

-Special category lac readings for which the special category can be determined from the input format of the transcription, such as TEI XML, can be sent in the results data using the following structure for the unit data object:
+- Special category lac readings for which the special category can be determined from the input format of the transcription, such as TEI XML, can be sent in the results data using the following structure outlined in the data structures section.

-TODO: check this against overall data structure to find optional tokens

-- **id** the sigla of the witness
-- **hand** the hand of the witness (for example 'firsthand')
-- **hand_abbreviation** the abbreviation used in the display for this hand (for example '*')
-- **tokens** an empty array representing the absence of tokens
-- **gap_reading** the string to use in the display of this lac reading

-If any special lac labels are required for data that cannot be determined from the input format then a second key can be added to the main datastrcutre with the name **special_categories**.
+- If any special lac labels are required for data that cannot be determined from the input format then a second key can be added to the main data structure with the name **special_categories**.
 This should contain an array of JSON objects where each object is structured as follows:

   - **label** The string to use as the label in the interface for this special category of lac.
   - **witnesses** An array of sigla for the witnesses that need to be given this label.

   The witnesses listed in the special_categories array structure should not appear elsewhere in the data returned.

 When all of the data has been retrieved the callback should be run on the resulting object.